 - They are usually billed on a monthly or annual basis, meaning you have to keep your subscription to keep your landing page

 - Drag and drop builders can limit the complexity of your landing page designs

 - Loading times might not be as fast as a well-optimized custom-built page (but in some cases, they might be faster!)

 Below we take a look at a price comparison of 3 of the most popular landing page builders on the market in 2019:

-For those starting out, the $79 plan makes the most sense, but you might not want to commit the upfront cost of $948 up front.
-In which case the $99 Essential plan should have all you need to get started, and if the tool works you can consider paying on a yearly basis for a 20% discount.
+For those starting out, the $79 plan makes the most sense, but you might not want to commit to the cost of $948 upfront.
+In which case, the $99 Essential plan should have all you need to get started, and if the tool works you can consider paying on a yearly basis for a 20% discount.